lauringlab/COVID19SequenceCompile/README.md

 Pangolin can also be used at the following site: https://pangolin.cog-uk.io/

+Steps:
+1. In command line, navigate to [DropBox/MED-LauringLab/ProcessedGenomes/plateMapName]
+2. Activate the pangolin environment ```conda activate pangolin```
+3. Run the command ``` pangolin plateMapName.all.consensus.renamed.full.fasta```
+4. This will output a file called lineage_report.csv in [DropBox/MED-LauringLab/ProcessedGenomes/plateMapName]
+5. Rename this file to plateMapName_pangolin.csv
+6. Copy this renamed file to [DropBox/MED-LauringLab/SequenceSampleMetadata/SequenceOutcomes/pangolin]

+---

 ##### Next Clade

 Next Clade can be accessed at this site: https://clades.nextstrain.org/